 Are you hosting a retro event?
 Contact me today for your own poster design!

-A complete overhaul was in order for my hometown’s outdated library website design.
+My hometown’s outdated library website design needed a complete overhaul.
 The existing site was rife with errors at the time.
 It also had a lot of content that was very hard to navigate.
-The design was unattractive as well.
-Naturally, MCPL called me in to save the day.
+The design was awful as well.
+Naturally, MCPL called me in to step in as their new public library web designer.

 Library Website Design in Kentucky